 Choose soft toys and dental chews for your dog and try to limit unsupervised play with large stones and sticks outdoors.

 This condition only affects cats, but it's very common.
-After gingivitis, it’s the most common dental conditions for cats.
+After gingivitis, it’s the most common dental condition for cats.

 Around a third of all adult cats will have resorptive lesions at some time.